Align Technology (NASDAQ:ALGN) Coverage Initiated at StockNews.com

-StockNews.com assumed coverage on shares of Align Technology (NASDAQ:ALGN – Get Rating) in a report released on Thursday.
-The brokerage set a “hold” rating on the medical equipment provider’s stock.
+StockNews.com initiated coverage on shares of Align Technology (NASDAQ:ALGN – Get Rating) in a research report released on Thursday morning.
+The brokerage issued a hold rating on the medical equipment provider’s stock.

-ALGN has been the subject of a number of other research reports.
-UBS Group raised Align Technology from a “neutral” rating to a “buy” rating and lowered their price target for the stock from $880.00 to $620.00 in a report on Monday, January 31st.
-Robert W. Baird lowered their target price on Align Technology from $745.00 to $650.00 in a report on Thursday, February 3rd.
-Morgan Stanley began coverage on Align Technology in a report on Monday, January 31st.
-They issued an “overweight” rating and a $575.00 target price for the company.
-Credit Suisse Group lowered their target price on Align Technology from $782.00 to $722.00 and set an “outperform” rating for the company in a report on Thursday, February 3rd.
-Finally, Stifel Nicolaus lowered their target price on Align Technology from $675.00 to $625.00 and set a “buy” rating for the company in a report on Thursday, February 3rd.
-Two research analysts have rated the stock with a hold rating and thirteen have given a buy rating to the company’s stock.
-Based on data from MarketBeat, Align Technology presently has a consensus rating of “Buy” and an average target price of $693.38.
+Several other research analysts also recently weighed in on ALGN.
+Robert W. Baird dropped their target price on shares of Align Technology from $745.00 to $650.00 in a report on Thursday, February 3rd.
+Credit Suisse Group dropped their target price on shares of Align Technology from $782.00 to $722.00 and set an outperform rating for the company in a report on Thursday, February 3rd.
+Stifel Nicolaus dropped their price objective on shares of Align Technology from $675.00 to $625.00 and set a buy rating for the company in a report on Thursday, February 3rd.
+Morgan Stanley initiated coverage on shares of Align Technology in a report on Monday, January 31st.
+They set an overweight rating and a $575.00 price objective for the company.
+Finally, Zacks Investment Research raised shares of Align Technology from a sell rating to a hold rating and set a $454.00 price objective for the company in a report on Tuesday, March 22nd.
+Two research analysts have rated the stock with a hold rating and thirteen have assigned a buy rating to the stock.
+According to data from MarketBeat, Align Technology has a consensus rating of Buy and a consensus price target of $693.38.

-Several hedge funds and other institutional investors have recently added to or reduced their stakes in ALGN.
-BerganKDV Wealth Management LLC boosted its position in shares of Align Technology by 160.0% during the 3rd quarter.
-BerganKDV Wealth Management LLC now owns 39 shares of the medical equipment provider’s stock valued at $26,000 after purchasing an additional 24 shares in the last quarter.
-Harbor Investment Advisory LLC boosted its position in shares of Align Technology by 200.0% during the 4th quarter.
-Harbor Investment Advisory LLC now owns 39 shares of the medical equipment provider’s stock valued at $26,000 after purchasing an additional 26 shares in the last quarter.
-Baldwin Brothers LLC MA bought a new stake in shares of Align Technology during the 3rd quarter valued at about $27,000.
-Lindbrook Capital LLC boosted its position in shares of Align Technology by 78.3% during the 3rd quarter.
-Lindbrook Capital LLC now owns 41 shares of the medical equipment provider’s stock valued at $27,000 after purchasing an additional 18 shares in the last quarter.
-Finally, MUFG Americas Holdings Corp bought a new stake in shares of Align Technology during the 3rd quarter valued at about $27,000.
-Hedge funds and other institutional investors own 86.76% of the company’s stock.
+Institutional investors have recently bought and sold shares of the stock.
+BerganKDV Wealth Management LLC raised its position in Align Technology by 160.0% in the 3rd quarter.
+BerganKDV Wealth Management LLC now owns 39 shares of the medical equipment provider’s stock worth $26,000 after purchasing an additional 24 shares during the period.
+Harbor Investment Advisory LLC raised its position in Align Technology by 200.0% in the 4th quarter.
+Harbor Investment Advisory LLC now owns 39 shares of the medical equipment provider’s stock worth $26,000 after purchasing an additional 26 shares during the period.
+Baldwin Brothers LLC MA purchased a new stake in Align Technology in the 3rd quarter worth about $27,000.
+Lindbrook Capital LLC raised its position in Align Technology by 78.3% in the 3rd quarter.
+Lindbrook Capital LLC now owns 41 shares of the medical equipment provider’s stock worth $27,000 after purchasing an additional 18 shares during the period.
+Finally, MUFG Americas Holdings Corp purchased a new stake in Align Technology in the 3rd quarter worth about $27,000.
+86.76% of the stock is currently owned by institutional investors.

 Align Technology Company Profile (Get Rating)